 While we are committed to the initiatives outlined below, we acknowledge that change requires time and patience, and that we might make mistakes along the way.
 To hold ourselves accountable, we will share our progress and updates regularly.
 If you have any questions about our plan, suggestions for how we can improve it, or referrals for contributors to hire or creators to feature, please email us: firstname.lastname@example.org.
 We’re looking forward to hearing from you.

-- Highlight BIPOC creators in popular articles.
-By updating our existing, highly trafficked articles to be more inclusive of BIPOC voices, we can impact content that reaches over 7 million people each month.
-We pledge to review all of our most popular interior design galleries, “best of” listicles, and influencer roundups and update them to highlight the work of BIPOC creators.
+- Normalize highlighting BIPOC creators.
+By updating our existing, highly trafficked articles to be more inclusive of BIPOC voices, we can impact content that reaches over 20 million people each month.
+We are currently reviewing our most popular interior design galleries, “best of” listicles, and influencer roundups and updating them to highlight the work of BIPOC creators, which will represent at least 20% of each article.

 - Diversify review boards.
 Part of our editorial process is to have certain articles—those that make medical claims or may affect the health, safety or finances of our readers—reviewed by industry professionals.
 (Learn more about our three review boards).
-By year end, we will strive towards ensuring that 25 percent of our review board members identify as BIPOC.
+We pledge to continue sourcing our new review board members from BIPOC-centric sites.

 - Normalize highlighting BIPOC voices across social media.
 We are committed to diversifying the network of creators we work with on social media, particularly on Instagram, the platform on which we’re most active.
-Moving forward, a minimum of 25% of the content we post will feature creators who identify as BIPOC, with the intent of increasing BIPOC representation over time.
+Our original goal stated that we’d strive to feature a minimum of 25% of creators who identify as BIPOC, with the intent of increasing BIPOC representation over time.
+As of April, 2021, at least 33% of content posted to The Spruce's Instagram account reflects BIPOC voices.

 Thank you to our readers for inspiring us to do more, and to do better.